nvidia-isaac/cumotion/README.md

 * Time-optimal (collision-unaware) trajectory generation for paths given by any number of moves in configuration space (joint space) and/or task space
 * Collision sphere generation, for approximating a closed mesh by a set of spheres
+* Robot segmentation, for removing the contribution of a robot arm from one or more depth image streams

 Robots with any number of degrees of freedom are supported.